 - Launch a fundraising campaign to ensure that we reach our $2.5 million community campaign goal (estimated capital campaign costs are $330,000 or 13% of our $2.5 million goal)

 - Ensure over 350 seniors can age “in place” as their level of care changes with access to memory care, skilled nursing care and end-of-life care when required.

-Scott is Chair of our Capital Campaign Cabinet.
-He sat on our Board from 2013 to 2019.
-Scott was chair of the business-law group at Edmonton’s second largest law firm before he retired in 2017 after close to thirty years of practicing law.
-Before law, Scott obtained his degree in business administration and commerce, specializing in finance, from the University of Alberta and worked in the banking industry where he earned the designation, Fellow of the Institute of Canadian Bankers.
+Before law, he obtained his degree in Business Administration and Commerce, specializing in finance, from the University of Alberta then worked in the banking industry where he received the designation Fellow of the Institute of Canadian Bankers.

 Wendy King joined Canterbury Foundation as Executive Director in 2012 and is a CPA, CMA with over 35 years of accounting, business, managerial and governance experience.
 She has been serving seniors in the continuing care sector since 2001 through the development and operation of publicly funded and private not-for-profit seniors’ residences.